kristianlm/android-chicken-example/README.md

 A small template for developing Chicken apps/games interactively on Android.
 The template currently features:

-#.
-OpenGL ES bindings
+1. OpenGL ES bindings
-#.
-Remote REPL
+1. Remote REPL (on port 1234)

 This sample will start a OpenGL activity and evaluate your `/sdcard/live-update.scm` file which you can replace in a running